 Here's how and when to add each one whether your HE machine is a front loader or top loader:

-You'll get better results if you allow the clothes to soak in the baking soda and water for at least 30 minutes (an hour is better) before completing the wash cycle.
+If you have particularly smelly clothes, using a full cup of baking soda will not harm your washer.
+You'll get better results if you allow the clothes to soak in the baking soda and water for at least 30 minutes before completing the wash cycle.

+Borax: Treat borax the same way as dry baking soda.
+Sprinkle 1/2 cup borax into the empty washer tub before adding the dirty laundry.
 Be sure there are no lumps in the borax powder that may not dissolve if you are using cold water.
 Borax works as a water softener and deodorizer.

-Can I use White Distilled Vinegar in HE Washers during the Rinse Cycle
+Can I Use White Distilled Vinegar in HE Washers during the Rinse Cycle?

 If you dislike commercial fabric softeners, white distilled vinegar can be used instead to help soften the clothes.

 I Have Tough Laundry Odors.
-Can I use Ammonia in a High Efficiency Washer?
+Can I Use Ammonia in a High Efficiency Washer?

 NEVER MIX CHLORINE BLEACH AND AMMONIA.
 Combining the two creates TOXIC FUMES that are deadly.

-What about Bluing?
-How do I use Bluing in a Front Load Washer?
+What About Bluing?
+How Do I Use Bluing in a Front Load Washer?

 Bluing helps trick the eye to make white clothes look brighter and whiter.
 This natural product has been used for centuries and it still works today.
-If you have a top load high efficiency washer, mix the bluing as directed on the packaging with at least one quart water and add to the wash cycle.
+If you have a top load HE washer, mix the bluing as directed on the packaging with at least one quart water and add to the wash cycle.

+For use in a front load washer, always dilute the bluing with water.
 Mix 1/4 teaspoon with one quart of cool water in a glass container (it will stain plastic).
-If the dispensing drawers on your high-effieincy washer remain unlocked during the cycle, add through the dispenser directly into the cycle after it has already filled with water.
+If the dispensing drawers on your HE washer remain unlocked during the cycle, add through the dispenser directly into the wash cycle after it has already filled with water.

-If the drawers on your front load washer lock as the cycle starts, dilute the bluing as directed on the bottle and then put as much diluted bluing as will fit into the largest available drawer - usually the bleach dispenser.
+If the drawers on your front load washer lock as the cycle starts, dilute the bluing as directed on the bottle and then put as much diluted bluing as will fit into the largest available drawer, usually the bleach dispenser.